carlosgiralt/carlosgiralt.github.io/posts/welcome.md

 Welcome to **`code-a-bit`**!

-A playground to talk about examples, practical projects and pieces of code just for fun.
+A place to talk about practical projects and pieces of code just for fun.

 :P